People eat at restaurants for many reasons:

 To create sustainable change, I need to discover the root cause.
 WHY am I dining out?
 There are plenty of potential reasons: taste, socialization, atmosphere, convenience.
 What’s motivating me?

 This isn’t a theoretical question.
 It’s mandatory, if I want to change.

 The Power of Habit

 Charles had a habit of buying a chocolate-chip cookie every afternoon.
 He gained eight pounds.
 His wife made pointed comments about his growing belly.
-He needed to stop.

-So he put a Post-It note on his computer that said “NO MORE COOKIES.”
+He put a Post-It note on his computer that said “NO MORE COOKIES.”
 Epic fail.
 The next afternoon, he was gnawing on a cookie.

 “It feels good, and then it feels bad,” he wrote.
 “Tomorrow, you promise yourself, you’ll muster the willpower to resist.
 Tomorrow will be different.”